Girl Gone Wild

 "Girl Gone Wild" is a song by American singer Madonna from her twelfth studio album, MDNA (2012).
 She co-wrote the song with Benny Benassi, his cousin Alle Benassi (known together as the Benassi Bros.), and songwriter Jenson Vaughan, while the Benassi Bros. co-produced the track with Madonna.
 Vaughan had worked on the lyrics before sending them to Madonna, who developed the demo into the final version of "Girl Gone Wild".
 The song was confirmed by Madonna as the second single from the album and was released on March 2, 2012, by Interscope Records.

 Musically, "Girl Gone Wild" is a mid-tempo electropop, dance, Euro disco, electro, Euro house and techno party track with a four-on-the-floor influence.
-The song opens with a prayer and features EDM elements.
-After the song was released, Joe Francis, the creator of Girls Gone Wild franchise, threatened to sue Madonna for copyright infringement if she sang the song during her performance at Super Bowl XLVI halftime show.
-Madonna's representatives stated that she was not aware of either Francis or the lawsuit, and that several songs with the same name had already been released by other artists.
+The song opens with a prayer and "confession" by Madonna, and features EDM-heavy elements.
+After the song was released, Joe Francis, creator of the Girls Gone Wild adult entertainment franchise, threatened to sue Madonna for copyright infringement if she sang the song during her performance at the Super Bowl XLVI halftime show.
+And the song was one of the official theme songs of WrestleMania XXVIII.
+Madonna's representatives stated that she was not aware of either Francis or the lawsuit, and cited the fact that several songs with the same name had already been recorded or released by other artists.

-The song received mixed reviews from critics, who praised its composition as a return to dance music for Madonna, but criticized its lyrics and believed it failed as album opener on MDNA.
-"Girl Gone Wild" reached the top-ten of the charts in Hungary, Israel, Italy, Russia, South Africa, South Korea and Spain, along with the Billboard digital charts in Greece.
-It debuted and peaked at number 38 on US Pop Songs due to radio airplay.
+The song received mixed reviews from critics, who praised its composition and return to dance music for Madonna, but criticized its lyrics and believed it failed as the lead single and album-opener of MDNA.
+"Girl Gone Wild" reached the top-ten of many global charts, including Hungary, Israel, Italy, Russia, South Africa, South Korea and Spain, along with the Billboard digital charts in Greece.
+It debuted and peaked at number 38 on US Pop Songs due to lack of radio airplay.
 It also became Madonna's 42nd number-one hit on the Hot Dance Club Songs chart.

 A black-and-white music video for the song, directed by Mert and Marcus, was released on March 20, 2012.
-The video features Madonna and a number of male models in different looks, dancing with Ukrainian group Kazaky.
+The video features Madonna with a number of athletic male dancers and models in different looks, and dancing with Ukrainian group Kazaky.
+The dancing was performed by the male dancers and Madonna in high stiletto heels, with choreography by Yanis Marshall.
 It received critical acclaim for the editing and the visuals, while reviewers noted that it took inspiration from Madonna's older videos, such as "Erotica", "Justify My Love", "Human Nature" and "Vogue".
-"Girl Gone Wild" was performed as the opening song during The MDNA Tour (2012), in a Gothic cathedral setting showing religious iconography, and Madonna and her dancers executing choreography in high-heels.
+"Girl Gone Wild" was performed as the opening song during The MDNA Tour (2012), in a Gothic cathedral setting showing religious iconography, with Madonna her dancers executing choreography in high-heels.